Rotary Wing Geek

 Aviation Technology, Helicopter Design

-Introduction Some helicopters fly beautifully without any flight control automation or stabilisation systems.
+Contents Introduction Some helicopters fly beautifully without any flight control automation or stabilisation systems.
 The Gazelle was one such aircraft and a reasonably competent pilot could achieve amazing accuracy in IMC with just basic instruments.
-However, in this modern age, automation has become the norm and in many operations, being coupled up to an autopilot is…
+However, in this modern age, automation has become the norm and in many operations, being coupled up to an autopilot…

 • My tail rotor pitches when it flaps!
 Why?